songweii/M3GIA/README.md

 python main_parse_and_eval.py --model_name_list cogvlm2-19B --language_list chinese english spanish french portuguese korean --openai-api-key *** --openai-api-base ***
 ```

+4. **GIA Score Calculation**:
+To calculate the GIA (General Intelligence Ability) score after obtaining the correct number of answers and total correct answers for the model in 18 types of questions, follow these steps:

+First, enter the number of correct answers for each question type into the corresponding language's spreadsheet, `MLLMs_acc_<language>_score.xlsx`, located in the `\MLLMs_score` folder.
+Then, run the calculation program for the corresponding language, `GIA_<language>.R`.

+The Excel files in the `\MLLMs_score` folder provide template examples.
+Please enter your own test result data in the appropriate place.
+Running the calculation program requires the R language (Refer to [RStudio](https://posit.co/products/open-source/rstudio/)).
+The `.RDATA` files contain the CFA models based on currently collected human data, which may be updated as the volume of human data increases.

 ## ✉ Contact
 - Wei Song: songwei@westlake.edu.cn
 - Yadong Li: adonlee072348@gmail.com